awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 }
 ```

 The following example shows how you can [blacklist](orgs_getting-started_concepts.md#blacklisting) services that you don't want used in attached accounts\.
 It assumes that the default `"Allow *"` SCPs are still attached to all OUs and the root\.
-This example policy prevents the account administrators in attached accounts from delegating any permissions for the IAM, Amazon EC2, or Amazon RDS services\.
-Any action from other services can be delegated as long as there is not another attached policy that denies them:
+This example policy prevents the account administrators in attached accounts from delegating any permissions for the IAM, Amazon EC2, and Amazon RDS services\.
+Any action from other services can be delegated as long as there isn't another attached policy that denies them:

 ```
 {